 Although most watches have a protection against overwinding, pay attention to the maximum number of windings that are “allowed” for your watch.
 Some of the more professional winder manufacturers provide you with a list of movements and watches and their specifications.

-You can also get a nice combination, like this Treasury Cabinet from Buben & Zörweg (below).
+You can also get a nice combination, like this Treasury Cabinet from Buben & Zörweg (as pictured).
 It will cost you an arm and a leg, but you will have a nice piece of furniture that includes HiFi, a mechanical music box able to play Mozart’s Magic Flute, a humidor for your cigars and a bunch of watch winders.
+To get to know more about watch winders, read this in-depth article.

 I hope I’ve provided some food for though with this small article on safeguarding your precious watches.
 Note that safes, watch winders and storage boxes comes in all shapes and colors and also in all kinds of price categories.
 There is a solution for any kind of watch collection that will make financial sense.
 If you have any other tips, feel free to share them in the comments below.